kapaseker/Cafe/README.md

 Cafe.setCup(DUSK) // change all color to dusk color

-Cafe.setCup(MAIN) // change all color to defalut main color
+Cafe.setCup(MAIN) // change all color to default main color

 Cafe.setCup(NIGHT) // change all color to night color